 PHP gmdate() with date format characters returns.
 16-08-13 04:00:19 PHP gmdate() with date constants returns.
 2013-08-16T04:00:19+0000

 Another similar PHP date function, as like as date() is, idate().
-This function accepts any one of date format character as its first parameter, whereas, in date(), a combination of these characters are specified.
+This function accepts any one of the date format characters as its first parameter, whereas, in date(), a combination of these characters are specified.

-And, another difference between date() and idate() is, the latter will return integer value corresponding date format charter specified, whereas date() returns the string instead.
+And, another difference between date() and idate() is, that the latter will return an integer value corresponding date format charter specified, whereas date() returns the string instead.

-PHP idate() returns two digit integer represents day.
-16 PHP idate() returns two digit integer represents month.
-8 PHP idate() returns four digit integer represents year.
+PHP idate("d") returns integer represents day.
+16 PHP idate("m") returns integer represents month.
+8 PHP idate("Y") returns four digit integer represents year.
 2013